 Today, I know this and I accept, love and respect myself, with all my characteristics.
 It’s still not easy to deal with a world that values extroversion and outgoingness so much, a world that repeatedly tells you there’s something wrong with you, a world that demands that you speak or comment.

-I’m more and more convinced that I’m not the problem, the problem is that the world doesn’t know how to deal with silence, and most people talk too much but do very little.
+I’m more and more convinced that my introversion is not the problem, the problem is that the world doesn’t know how to deal with silence, and most people talk too much and do very little.

 Featured illustration by Joseph Melhuish